Importance of Cash Flow Statement with Example

 Type For internal users For external users For external users For external users

-Key information displayed Confirmation that our debit accounts balance with our credit accounts Profit/Loss for the year Value of the business’s net assets Increase/decrease in bank balance
+Key information displayed Confirmation that debit accounts balance with credit accounts Profit or Loss for the year Value of the business’s net assets Increase or decrease in bank balance

-Structure All debit accounts on the left side, all credit accounts right side Revenue minus expenses equal profit Assets minus liabilities equals Owner’s Equity Starts with bank balance at the start of the year
+Structure All debit accounts on the left, all credit accounts on the right Revenue minus expenses equals profit Assets minus liabilities equals Owner’s Equity Starts with bank balance at the start of the year

 Add cash received